Paysafecard-DEV/ppl-purchase-sdk/paysafe-sdk-java/README.md

       <version>x.y.z</version>
     </dependency>

 If Maven is not a possibility, download the latest version of the SDK from GitHub.
-Retrieve the `paysafe-sdk-java-x.y.z-bin.zip` file from the [releases](https://github.com/Paysafe?/paysafe-sdk-java/releases) page, where `x.y.z` is the version number.
+Retrieve the `paysafe-sdk-java-x.y.z-bin.zip` file from the [releases](https://github.com/Paysafecard-DEV/ppl-purchase-sdk/releases) page, where `x.y.z` is the version number.
 Add the JAR files inside the `lib` folder to your project, except for `paysafe-sdk-java-x.y.z-sources.jar`

+### Requirements
+The Paysafe Pay Later Java SDK requires Java version 8 or higher.

 ## Project structure